Breast reconstruction with latissimus dorsi flap

 What is a breast reconstruction with latissimus dorsi flap?

-A breast reconstruction is an operation to recreate a breast shape after you have had a mastectomy (removing all your breast).
-Your surgeon will recreate a breast shape using the latissimus dorsi muscle from the side of your back, usually with an implant.
+A breast reconstruction is an operation to recreate a breast shape either at the same time (immediate) as you have your mastectomy (removing your breast) or at some time afterwards (delayed).
+Your surgeon will recreate a breast shape using the latissimus dorsi muscle, with some fat and skin from your back.

 The Therapeutic Goods Administration (TGA) continues to review and assess breast implants available in the Australian market.